Output-Feedback System Level Synthesis via Dynamic Programming: DP Algorithms for Output-Feedback SLS

 Though \thm{feasible_set} has greatly improved the numerical stability and simplified computation over \thm{feasible_set_unstable}, calculating the matrices in \thm{feasible_set} is still computationally expensive.
 Therefore, we explore the possibility of an approximation algorithm which trades the precision for faster computation.
 Inspired by the approximation to the infinite horizon SLS problem in \cite{tseng2020system}, we can relax \eqn{of-transition-constraint} and \eqn{of-boundary-condition} by using

 which is equivalent to an unconstrained $\Acal_u$, and reuse $\Psi_x[T_a]$ as $\Psi_x[1]$ for \thm{feasible_set0} where $T_a$ is the \emph{allowance}, that is, the number of time steps at which we use an unconstrained $\Acal_u$.
 We summarize this approximation in \alg{approxDP}.
+We observe imperically that the null space defining $\Acal_u$ is close enough to $\Rmbb^n$ that it is practically useful; we defer proof of this to future work.